 6. Follow procedures and check that rules are being obeyed

-Security guards are sometimes expected to follow certain policies established by his employer, such as searching visitors before granting them entry or denying entry to visitors without a prior appointment.
+Best security companies in NYC are sometimes expected to follow certain policies established by his employer, such as searching visitors before granting them entry or denying entry to visitors without a prior appointment.
 Also, companies may require employees to show an ID card before they are allowed to enter the workplace.
 In these cases, the security guard on duty must monitor things to ensure that all rules are being obeyed.

 7. Maintain order at large gatherings